captionpoint/captionpoint-plays/FUN-HOME.md

 ---

 ## BRUCE:
-Okay, that’s interesting but let me show you how you can make it better.
+Okay, that’s... interesting but let me show you how you can make it better.

 ---